ytomofuji/ytomofuji.github.io/_pages/about.md

 ## Research interests

 - Integrative analysis of the single-cell omics data and genome data for immune cells.
-In addition to the conventional functional genomics approaches such as pseudobulk eQTL mapping, I am specifically interested in the development of new methods to uncover hidden biology in the omics data.Evaluation of the escape from X chromosome inactivation (Tomofuji Y et al. bioRxiv.
-2023; co-correspondence; Github URL)
+In addition to the conventional functional genomics approaches such as pseudobulk eQTL mapping, I am specifically interested in the development of new methods to uncover hidden biology in the omics data.
   - Evaluation of the escape from X chromosome inactivation (Tomofuji Y et al. bioRxiv.
 2023; co-correspondence; [Github URL](https://github.com/ytomofuji/scLinaX))

 - Analysis of the gut microbiome using metagenome shotgun sequencing.
 I am specifically interested in autoimmune diseases, Japanese-specific gut microbes, and integrative analysis with human genome data.